Disappearing polymorph: Thermodynamics

 Gibbs free energy of competing polymorphs.

-When there are two morphs $A, B$, it is possible for the $\Delta G_A, \Delta G_B$ curves to cross over at different points, as illustrated.
-In this case, morph B crystals are energetically favored when it is small, but for a large enough crystal, morph A is energetically favored.
-This means that during crystallization, morph B tends to appear first, which then may grow without bound.
-That is, morph B is kinetically favored.
+When there are two morphs A and B, it is possible for the $\Delta G_A$ and $\Delta G_B$ curves to cross over at different points, as illustrated.
+In this case, morph B crystals are energetically favored when small, but for a large enough crystal, morph A is energetically favored.
+This means that during crystallization, morph B tends to appear first, which then may grow without bound—that is, morph B is kinetically favored.
 However, it is a metastable crystal.
 If a seed crystal of morph A above the crossover radius $r_{AB}$ is already present, morph A would outcompete morph B.

 Benzamide illustrates this process.
 Justus von Liebig and Friedrich Wöhler observed that when a boiling water solution of benzamide is cooled slowly, a metastable morph appears as a "white mass of silky needles".
 Later, a different crystal morph would appear within as small cavities, and expand into the entire mass after a few days.

 Pharmaceutical and legal impact

-In the United States, the first company to develop a drug ("pioneer") must demonstrate the drug is safe and effective by extensive and expensive trials.
+In the United States, the first company to develop a drug ("pioneer") must demonstrate that the drug is safe and effective by extensive and expensive trials.
 After that, there would be a period of exclusive rights to sell the drug, after which other companies ("generics") can market the same drug as a generic chemical under the Abbreviated New Drug Application.
 The pioneer companies often attempt to evergreen the patent drug by many methods.
 Since the appearance of generics can decrease the revenue rate of patented drugs by as much as 80%, this is very profitable.

 When disappearing polymorphs are involved, it is sometimes true that the pioneer company first discovered and patented polymorph A, then polymorph B, but polymorph A inevitably converts to polymorph B when seeded with microscopic amounts of B. This then means that later companies, even if they follow all the steps specified by the pioneering patent, end up with a polymorph B. Since with disappearing polymorphism, it is practically impossible for anyone to produce the original drug without it turning into the new one, producers are effectively barred from selling generics until the patent for the new polymorph has run out.
 (Note: Legally, patents on pharmaceutical molecules usually specify the molecule by the location and amplitude of peaks in its X-ray diffraction spectrum, infrared spectrum, and other spectrographic data.
 The United States Pharmacopoeia states that two preparations of the same molecule usually have spectra with peaks at the same locations up to ± 0.10 degree, but relative intensities may vary up to 20%.)
 Alternatively, they may try to argue that a new polymorph needs to undergo the same trials as new drugs, potentially delaying release of a generic for years.